orsinium-labs/mypy-baseline/README.md

     1. The last resort is to add `# type: ignore[error-code]` to the line that caused the issue.
 Don't overuse it, though, each error reported by mypy is reported for a reason.
 1. **Resolve old errors**.
     1. Run bare-bones mypy without using mypy-baseline, and that will spit out all existing type errors.
-    1. One of the stats mypy-baseline shows is "top files with errors".
+    1. Run `mypy-baseline top-files`.
 These are the files that need the most attention.
 Either they have lots of problems, or there is a small error (like a wrong annotation for a base class method) that causes a cascade of type violations and so fixing it would be a quick win.
     1. Don't forget to run `mypy | mypy-baseline sync` when you finish.
 1. **Keep mypy-baseline in sync**.
     1. By default, mypy-baseline will fail if there are resolved but unsynced errors.
 The reason for that is to keep `mypy-baseline.txt` always up-to-date.
 If you don't do that, it will be hard for others to see what errors their changes resolved.
 Think about others.